wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 present-you has to take action towards making it happen.
 Even if it's unpleasant at the beginning.

-So next time you ponder about a decision, think to yourself: POLR! ...Okay, maybe not.
-But do consider, which option would be the path of least regret.
+So next time you ponder about a decision, I say screw the path of least resistance.
+Take the path of least regret.